coolwonny/RoboAdvisor/README.md

 * I want to invest for my retirement
 * I would like to invest for my retirement

 After that, we define four slots to have the bot ask some questions to users for eliciting responses.
 Here we define `firstName`, `age`, `investmentAmount` and `riskLevel` for the slots.
-We can use the built-in types for the first three slots but need to customize the last one having six different categories for risk appetite; None, very low, low, medium, high and very high.
+We can use the built-in types for the first three slots but need to customize the last one having six different categories for risk appetite; None, very low, low, medium, high, and very high.

-Building is simply done by clicking the `Build` button in Amazon Lex.
+Building a bot is simply done by clicking the `Build` button in Amazon Lex.
 The next part is the most challenging in this project.
-Creating a lambda function from scratch is cumbersome at first sight but the majority of the structure are quite the same as the other one, once we get accustomed to how it works.
+Creating a lambda function from scratch is cumbersome at first sight but the majority of the structure is quite the same as the other one, once we get accustomed to how it works.

 Simply speaking, a lambda function consists of several functions that can be categorized as helper functions and intents handler ones.
 When a user inputs responses for questions in slots, it becomes a dialog or `intest_requests` to the lambda function.
 An example is as follows.